NVIDIA/grcuda/docs/language.md

 the corresponding NFI signature in the namespace `ML`.
 The `cumlHandle_t` argument, is implicitly provided by grCUDA and, thus, must be omitted in the polyglot callable.

-The cuML function registry must be explicitly enabled by setting the property `rapidsai.cuml.enabled` to 1 or `true`.
+The cuML function registry can be disabled by setting `--grcuda.CuMLEnabled=false`.
-The absolute path to the `libcuml.so` shared library must be specified in the property `rapidsai.cuml.libpath`.
+The absolute path to the `libcuml.so` shared library must be specified in  `--grcuda.CuMLLibrary=`.

 Current set of **preregistered** cuML functions: